-Dr. Al-Khattar is a retired law enforcement officer (Lieutenant Colonel, General Intelligence Department) with seventeen years of intelligence experience in the Kingdom of Jordan.
+Dr. Alkhattar is a retired law enforcement officer (lieutenant colonel, General Intelligence Department) with 17 years of intelligence experience in the Kingdom of Jordan.
 He received the Medal of Independence from late King Hussein in 1992, in person, for his distinguished role in protecting the security of Jordan.
 During his service, Dr. Alkhattar worked in countering terrorism, counter intelligence, advanced intelligence operations, and other security -related issues.

-Dr. Al-Khattar is the author of Religion and terrorism: An interfaith perspective published by Greenwood publishers in 2003.
-As research for this book, Dr. Al-Khattar interviewed religious leaders from Judaism, Christianity, and Islam to study the issue of religious-based terrorism in these three religions.
-With the collected data and from his own extensive knowledge of terrorism, Dr. Al-Khattar presents an explanation to this issue from an authoritative perspective.
-Moreover, according to the Journal of the American Society of International Law (October 2003), this book “is a must for any collection, public or private, where readers seek a succinct and authoritative overview of the religious undertones associated with the contemporary terrorist threat.
+He is the author of Religion and terrorism: An interfaith perspective, published by Greenwood publishers, USA.
+According to the Journal of the American Society of International Law (October 2003), this book " is a must for any collection, public or private, where readers seek a succinct and authoritative overview of the religious undertones associated with the contemporary terrorist threat."

-Finally, Dr. Al-Khattar has presented a number of papers at international and national conferences on terrorism - related issues in the United States and overseas.
-He has appeared on ABC World News, Nightline, C-SPAN and has been interviewed by a number of newspapers, radio and TV stations in the United States, Canada, France, Ireland, and Jordan on issues relating to terrorism in the Middle East.
+Dr. Alkhattar has presented a number of papers at international and national conferences on terrorism-related issues in the United States and overseas.
+He has appeared on ABC World News, Nightline, Aljazeera, C-SPAN and has been interviewed by a number of newspapers, radio and TV stations in the United States, Canada, France, Ireland, and Jordan on issues relating to terrorism in the Middle East.